fishbrain/engineering-blog/public/content/posts/boosting-efficiency-with-git-aliases/index.md

 ## How to Configure Aliases

 Before we start, I just want to briefly mention how you can add your own Git aliases.
 They sit in a `.gitconfig` file which is either global or project based file.
-For most of the aliases makes sense introducing them globally, which can be achieved by couple of different ways.
-I like the most editing the config file directly:
+For most of the aliases it makes sense introducing them globally, which can be achieved a couple of different ways.
+I like editing the config file directly the most:

 ```bash
 $ git config --global -e